LucasGoncSilva/mosheh/documentation/docs/index.md

 }
 ```

-After making sure the data on that JSON reflex the desired (more about this file at the official documentation), running `mosheh run [--json .]` results in a documentation following the default MkDocs structure with Material MkDocs as theme, with the codebase documented over "Codebase" named-section.
+After making sure the data on that JSON reflects the desired (more about this file at the official documentation), running `mosheh create [--json .]` results in a documentation following the default MkDocs structure with Material MkDocs as theme, with the codebase documented over "Codebase" named-section.

 ## Development